Instant Pot Shredded Chicken

 If you ask me, the best way to make shredded chicken is in the instant pot.
 I love having shredded chicken available in my fridge for throwing into soups, salads or sandwiches.
 And my instant pot has made making shredded chicken so convenient and easy in under 30 minutes.
 I use it for recipes like lemon chicken soup, chicken and rice, Asian chicken salad, and a whole lot of last minute throw-together meals!

-Because instant pot pulled chicken can be used in so many ways, you can use my method and my recipe variations below to add it to your meal prep menu.
+Because instant pot shredded chicken can be used in so many ways, you can use my method and my recipe variations below to add it to your meal prep menu.
 I’m sure you’ll find a new use for it every week!

 Ingredients to make the recipe